 - Maintain physical distance from others (6 feet or 2 metres)

 - Wear a face covering when physical distancing is a challenge, not possible or required (for information on how to put on, remove and clean a non-medical face mask, see the latest Health Canada recommendations here).

 - Wash hands frequently and thoroughly with soap and water or an alcohol-based hand sanitizer.
 Always wash your hands before eating or drinking, after using the washroom, if your hands become visibly dirty and before and after you put on AND take off a face mask

 - Avoid touching your eyes, nose and mouth

 To minimize the risk of spreading viruses to others, you should also cover your mouth and nose with a tissue when you cough or sneeze, then throw the tissue in the garbage and wash your hands.
 If you do not have a tissue handy, cough or sneeze into your sleeve or arm.
-Stay home when you are ill and avoid contact with others through physical distancing, particularly those who may be more vulnerable.
+Stay home when you are ill and avoid contact with those outside your immediate household through physical distancing, particularly those who may be more vulnerable.

 Q.3 What should people in Northumberland County do if they think they have COVID-19 symptoms or may have come into contact with someone with COVID-19?